What's a fixed rate home loan?

 What are the break costs for a fixed rate?

-• end your fixed term early
+• ending your fixed term early

-• exceed the thresholds for additional repayments
+• exceeding the thresholds for additional repayments

 Break costs can be substantial and can only be determined at the time you repay or request the change.